Can My Ex and I Remarry in Order to Make Social Security's 10-Year Marriage Requirement for Benefits?

 If your ex-spouse has not yet applied for retirement benefits but can qualify for them, you can receive benefits on his or her record provided you have been divorced for at least two years.

 If you are the divorced spouse of a worker who has passed away, you could still be eligible for survivors benefits if the marriage lasted 10 years or more.
+You can receive reduced benefits starting at age 60 or full benefits at your full retirement age.
 Survivors benefits are equivalent to the deceased spouse’s full Social Security benefit amount.

 However, if you remarry before the age of 60, you cannot collect survivors benefits (unless the later marriage ends for any reason).
 If you remarry after age 60, you can still receive survivors benefits based on your former spouse’s record.
 However, if your new spouse is also collecting Social Security benefits and you would receive a higher amount based on the new spouse’s work record, you will receive the higher amount.